Please Rotate Your Device

 This really just comes down to figuring out how you should put your money to best use.
 Although the landlord charges 8%-10% interest and you could borrow money at a lower interest rate, that also cuts into your ability to use money for other purposes.

-If you can instead use a line of credit and get a higher than 10% return by putting that money to use in your business through sales, marketing, product development, etc. then you will be better off to put that money to use in that manner.
+If you can instead use a line of credit and get a higher than 10% return by putting that money to use in your business through more inventory, sales reps, higher marketing spend, product development, etc. then you will be better off to put that money to use in that manner.

 The improvement allowance will apply to leasehold improvements and the definition can normally be found in your lease.
 It includes (but is not limited to) flooring, walls, doors, glass sidelights, paint, specialized lighting like pot lights, specialized ceilings like drywall ceilings, glass entry doors, cabinetry and millwork.

 Make sure your clause also includes other costs that are necessary for the construction process: permits, consultant fees, mechanical drawings, electrical drawings, space plan fees, interior design fees, landlord supervision fees, construction management fees, and waste disposal fees.